 But why would we even want to embrace our dark side?
 I believe it’s our subconscious need for self-love, acceptance, and connection to our higher power.
 For me?
 That “higher power” is God.
 Look, even the brightest stars can’t shine without the black of night, so sometimes you have to go DEEP into the abyss to find out what you’re really made of and come back out carrying the torch for others.

 Everybody’s got a dark side.
 Do you love me?
 Can you love mine?

-I am so beyond thankful for the small handful of people who have indeed been brave enough to love me unconditionally, even despite my very dark side, not the least of whom is God Himself.
-I’m even more thankful that I have reached a place in my journey where I, too, am now able to truly make peace with and embrace other people’s dark side if that’s what I need to do.
+I am beyond thankful for the small handful of people who have indeed been brave enough to love me unconditionally, even despite my very dark side, not the least of whom is God Himself.
+I’m even more thankful that I have reached a place in my journey where I, too, am now able to truly make peace with and embrace other people’s dark side if I need to.

 I’ve said it before, and I’ll say it again … Zachariah went zero dark hour in the months before he left.
 It’s the sobering, tragic truth.
-The things he did to me and my daughter would literally blow your mind.
-Yes, I have truly forgiven him, and yes, I still feel love for him despite the devastating horror his “dark side” brought into our lives in the end.
+The things he did to me and my daughter would blow your mind.
+Yes, I’ve truly forgiven him, and, yes, I still feel love for him despite the devastating horror his “dark side” brought into our lives in the end.